When I first started using a slow cooker, I remember thinking “How in the world did I stay well-fed without it?”

 - Place sliced onion into your slow cooker or Instant Pot.

-- Mix spices and salt in a small bowl.
+- Mix spices, coconut sugar, and salt in a small bowl.
 Rub spice mixture all over the beef roast and place in the pot on top of the onions.
-Add 1/2 cup water (don't worry - a TON more liquid will cook out of the meat as well).
+Add lime juice and 1/2 cup water (don't worry - a TON more liquid will cook out of the meat as well).

 - If using an Instant Pot, close the lid, turn the vent to “sealing,” hit “manual” and set to cook for 60 minutes (high pressure).
 Once cooked, allow pressure to naturally release, which takes approximately 20 minutes.
 Once the pressure value has released, open the pot, remove the beef, and shred with two forks.